 - Other (e.g., Dental office)

-In the program/major POD the student would be shadowing a specific type of professional, but in a variety of potential work environments.
+In the program/pathway POD the student would be shadowing a specific type of professional, but in a variety of potential work environments.

 * This educational experience is for observation and is not an internship.